szw/vim-kompleter/README.md

 algorithms in order to perform keyword matching.
 Those algorithms are inspired by TextMate's keyword completion experiences.

-It is written with _K_ to emphasize its new approach to _keywords_ completion.
+It is written with _K_ to emphasize its new approach to _keyword_ completion.

 About